learn-co-curriculum/phase-1-context-implicit-setting/README.md

 ```

 When no object is to the left of the function, JavaScript invisibly adds **the
 global object**.
-Thus `contextReturner` is, from JavaScript's point of view, the
-same as `window.contextReturner`.
-You can check for yourself in the console:
-`window.contextReturner === contextReturner //=> true`.

-A simple way of saying it: when you call `someFunction()`, the context inside of
+A simple way of saying it: when you call `someFunction()`, the
-`someFunction` will be the thing to the left of the `.`.
-Since there's nothing
+context inside of `someFunction` will be the thing to the left of the `.`.
-there, JavaScript swaps in the global object.
+Since there's nothing there, JavaScript swaps in the global object.

 In browser-based JavaScript environment (or "JavaScript runtime"), the global
 object is called `window`.
 In NodeJS, it's called `global`.